What is the Tax Fraud Sentence in the UK?

 If charged, the case moves through:

-• Crown Court for trial (serious fraud cases are almost always heard here)
+• Crown Court for trial (serious fraud cases are almost always heard here; more serious cases may result in harsher penalties)

 • Presentation of evidence including expert testimony and HMRC investigators